- Radio Times

 About this programme

-Financial adviser Alvin Hall listens to the work of Black Forum, a spoken-word label created in 1970 by Berry Gordy, the founder of Motown.
-It recorded poetry, civil rights speeches, black soldiers' experiences in Vietnam and more, but closed in 1973 following eight releases.
+Financial adviser Alvin Hall listens to the work of Black Forum, a spoken-word record label created in 1970 by Motown founder Berry Gordy.
+Its releases included poetry, civil rights speeches and black soldiers recounting their experiences in Vietnam, but closed in 1973 following eight releases.
 Recently, these have begun to attract attention and have revealed a powerful testament to the African-American experience during a turbulent time in American history.
 Alvin speaks to those who were involved in their making including Elaine Brown.

 Cast and crew